matt-dray/ghdump/README.md

 ## Credits

 The function interacts with the GitHub API thanks to [the {gh} package](https://github.com/r-lib/gh) by Gábor Csárdi, Jenny Bryan and Hadley Wickham.
 Iteration is thanks to [the {purrr} package](https://purrr.tidyverse.org/) by Lionel Henry and Hadley Wickham.
+[The {cli} package](https://cli.r-lib.org/) allowed for a prettier user interface.

 The {ghdump} package sticker was made thanks to Dmytro Perepolkin's [{bunny}](https://github.com/dmi3kno/bunny) package and the [{magick} package](https://cran.r-project.org/web/packages/magick/vignettes/intro.html) from Jeroen Ooms.